 perspective as to the other and, in my experience, riddle-makers are the

 rarer of the two kinds of Masters.
 That said, and also paradoxically,

 it is easier to learn to become a Riddle-maker than it is a Solver.
 Why

 else would I, after over a decade, still be terrible at solving?

 As to the question of how one becomes a Riddle Master, the answer is, like with any title, the ability to back it up.
 To quote J.R.R.
 Tolkien's The Silmarillion, "A king is he that can hold his own or else his title is vain," so naturally the same applies for Riddle Masters.
-For Master Makers this is comparatively easy as one need only produce one’s list of created riddles; for example, no one has ever questioned my claim to the title once I show them my Riddle Sheet with 300+ riddles and their answers.
-As for riddle-solvers, they need merely demonstrate their skill by correctly answering the lion’s share of the riddles posed to them and/or by having a riddle-maker grant them the title.
-I say “and/or” because situations vary.
+For Master Makers this is comparatively easy as one need only produce one’s list of created riddles; no one has ever questioned my claim to the title on seeing my Riddle Sheet with 400+ riddles and their answers.
+As for Master Solvers, they need merely demonstrate their skill by correctly answering the lion’s share of the riddles posed to them or by solving a Grandmaster level riddle.
+Mind you that situations vary.
 What happens when someone who had answered few riddles correctly manages to solve several Hard and even a couple Master-ranked ones?
-This sounds improbable, yet I have seen it happen.
+Sounds improbable, yet I have seen it happen.
 What do I do?
 It varies.
-But I do know that I grant for all to hear the Master title on anyone who solves my Grandmaster Riddle, for obvious reasons.
+But I do know that I grant for all to hear the Master Solver title on anyone who solves my Grandmaster Riddle, for obvious reasons.